chadley-therat/lancefoust/_posts/SousvideTurkey.md

 ---
-title: 'Preview Mode for Static Generation'
+title: 'Chadley Therat, a House Husband's Sous Vide Turkey - An Honored Gift'
-excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus.'
+excerpt: 'Hello everyone!
+Today, were tackling a special recipe: a Sous Vide Turkey, a recently received gift from my mother-in-law.
+It's an honor to receive such a gift, and I'm excited to share with you the love and care I put into preparing this bird.
-coverImage: '/assets/blog/preview/cover.jpg'
+coverImage: '/assets/blog/bird/birdcover.jpg'
-date: '2020-03-16T05:35:07.322Z'
+date: '2023-05-3T05:35:07.322Z'
 author:
-  name: Joe Haddad
+  name: Chadley Therat
   picture: '/assets/blog/authors/joe.jpeg'
 ogImage:
   url: '/assets/blog/preview/cover.jpg'
 ---
-# The Way of the House Husband's Sous Vide Turkey - An Honored Gift
+# Chadley Therat, a House Husband's Sous Vide Turkey - An Honored Gift

 Hello everyone!
-Today, we're tackling a special recipe: a Sous Vide Turkey, a treasured gift from my mother-in-law.
+Today, we're tackling a special recipe: a Sous Vide Turkey, a recently received gift from my mother-in-law.
 It's an honor to receive such a gift, and I'm excited to share with you the love and care I put into preparing this bird.

 ## The Main Event: Sous Vide Turkey